- Reference >

 See also

-Group by null
+Group by null¶

-The following aggregation operation specifies a group _id
+The following aggregation operation specifies a group _id of

-, calculating the total sale amount, average quantity, and count of
+null, calculating the total sale amount, average quantity, and count of

 all documents in the collection.